blessed-winner/Nest-Books/README.md

 - `TypeOrmModule.forRootAsync()` reads DB config from `ConfigService`.
 - Book and User entities are mapped to DB tables.
 - Modular design (BooksModule, UserModule) for scalability.
-- JWT authentication and role-based guards for secure endpoints.
+- JWT authentication and **granular, per-endpoint role-based guards** for secure endpoints.

 ---